 Although some gallbladder polyps can develop into cancer, the vast majority of polyps are noncancerous.
 As long as the polyps are smaller than

-Keep reading to learn more about the symptoms and potential complications of gallbladder polyps.
-We also describe the association between gallbladder polyps and cancer, as well as the treatments.
+This article discusses the symptoms and potential complications of gallbladder polyps.
+It also explains the association between gallbladder polyps and cancer and looks at the treatment options.

 A polyp is an abnormal growth of tissue.
-Some polyps are small, flat bumps, while others are suspended from tiny stalks.
+Some polyps are small, flat bumps, while others hang from tiny stalks.

-Doctors usually find inflammatory polyps in people who have experienced cholecystitis more than once or people who have acute biliary colic, which involves a gallstone blocking the duct of the gallbladder.
-It typically results in pain after eating.
+Doctors usually find inflammatory polyps in people who have experienced cholecystitis more than once and those who have acute biliary colic.
+Biliary colic can occur when a gallstone blocks the duct of the gallbladder, and it typically results in pain after eating.

-Inflammatory polyps, like pseudopolyps, are not associated with gallbladder cancer.
+Inflammatory polyps are not associated with gallbladder cancer.